 Research and innovation in artificial intelligence in the major banks, central banks, and non-bank competitors sector has declined in the last year.

-Figures for patent grants related to AI followed a different pattern to filings – growing from 259 in the three months ending June 2021 to 278 in the same period in 2022.
+Figures for patent grants related to AI followed a different pattern to filings – stagnating from 30 in the three months ending March 2021 to 30 in the same period in 2022.

 The figures are compiled by GlobalData, who track patent filings and grants from official offices around the world.
 Using textual analysis, as well as official patent classifications, these patents are grouped into key thematic areas, and linked to key companies across various industries.

 AI is one of the key areas tracked by GlobalData.
 It has been identified as being a key disruptive force facing companies in the coming years, and is one of the areas that companies investing resources in now are expected to reap rewards from.